 It is true that chickens gobble up certain insects and pests, but they don't get the large slugs and snails that ducks love.
 All laying ducks can eat up to eight inches of slug, like a child gobbing a candy bar.
 Some breeds like the Muscovy duck, can also control the fly, tick, wasp, mosquito and Japanese beetle population on your property.

 Water is the main area where chickens are the clear winner for the homestead.
 Ducks need water – and lots of it.
-While chickens need drinking water, they aren’t going to need nearly as much water as ducks are.
+While chickens need drinking water, they are not going to need nearly as much water as ducks are.

 Ducks need water to bathe in, keeping their feathers and skin in good condition by bathing in water and then preening and coating their feathers with wax.
 This is why ducks do so well in cold, wet weather – they have a waterproofing layer on their feathers just like you might put on your boots.

 While ducks love water and enjoy periodic access to at least a shallow wading pool (deep enough for them to dip their heads under), they don't have to have access to water all the time.
 You can let them have a "swimming party" once a week or so, or whenever it fits your schedule.
 You'll enjoy it, too, as they will put on quite a show!
 When finished, you can use the water in your garden, so nothing is wasted.

 When it comes to drinking water, ducks need a lot more, too.
 Each chicken needs half a liter of water per day, while ducks need a full liter each.
 Ducks tend to make a mess of their watering system – they like to play in it – while chickens are more refined.
 You will need different types of waterers, too, because both species of poultry have different shaped mouths and will slurp up water in different manners.

 Head over to your local farm supply store.
 What do you see more of – chickens or ducks?
 Most likely, your answer is going to be chickens.
 The reality is that chickens are usually less expensive and more readily available in stores than ducks are.